ASRFacet-Rb

 dns DOMAIN

-Inspect naming and resolution data without broader probing.
+Inspect naming, wildcard behavior, and DNS resolution data without broader probing.

 about / explain / manual